This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in China.

 How readily are final injunctions granted in patent litigation proceedings?

 Almost in every patent litigation the judge will grant final injunctions in the decision so that the infringer must cease the infringement.
 However, in some cases the judge may not grant the injunction because of public interest.
 For example, if a dam infringes a patent, the judge probably will not issue a final injunction by bombing out the dam.
 In such a case, the owner of the dam must pay reasonable royalties as a price of continuous use of the patented technology.
+Of course, proportionality of injunctive relief is a factor that must be considered by the court when issuing injunctions.
+Typically, the injunctive relief confines to cease the infringement, like destroying the special mould used to manufacture the infringing products or the inventory of the infringing products.
+At least we have not observed any recall of infringing products sold to the common customers.
+The final injunction is a part of the sentence in China.
+Therefore, the injunction continuously exists unless the court’s decision is reversed or the patent is invalidated.

 Are there provisions for obtaining declaratory relief, and if so, what are the legal and procedural requirements for obtaining such relief?